 American Comparative Literature Association

-Professor McLaughlin teaches courses on nineteenth-century Anglo-American and European literature: The Novel from Goethe to Proust: The Victorian Novel; Fiction from Dickens to James; Literature and Money in the Age of Paper; Poetry after Kant.
-He also teaches a course on the philosophical and critical writings of Walter Benjamin.
+Professor McLaughlin teaches courses on nineteenth-century Anglo-American and European literature: The Novel from Goethe to Proust: The Victorian Novel; Fiction from Dickens to James; Literature and Money in the Age of Paper; Poetry after Kant, and a course on the philosophical and critical writings of Walter Benjamin.